MadsJensen/intro_to_scientific_computing/course_description.md

 # Introduction to scientific computing #

 ## Aims ##
 To provide students with a basic understanding of what is meant by the term "scientific computing" and how it can be implemented in practice.
 Such an understanding is the basis for learning a programming language and make reproducible analyses of data.
-Further, it will provide the students valueble tools to either continue on another more advanced programming course or self-study.
+Further, it will provide the students with valueble tools to either continue on another more advanced programming course or self-study.

 _Add a few more general aims and motivations, but already pretty good._